CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 **Product #2: Google Keep**<br>
 Strengths:

-1. Supports the addition of checklist items. → Jim is able to mark tasks as done.
+1. Supports adding of checklist items.
+User is able to mark tasks as done.
-2. Supports time-based reminders. → Jim is able to schedule reminders for his tasks with deadlines.
+2. Supports time-based reminders.
+User is able to schedule reminders for his deadlines.
-3. Supports the searching of to-do items by description and types. → Jim is able to find a to-do item quickly.
+3. Supports searching of tasks by description and types.
+User is able to find a task quickly.
-4. Displays to-do items in a user-friendly manner. → Jim is able to periodically review his to-do items.
+4. Displays tasks in a user-friendly manner.
+User is able to periodically review his tasks.
-5. Operates even without Internet access. → Jim is able to access the application even without Internet connectivity.
+5. Operates even without Internet access.
+User is able to access the application even without Internet connectivity.

 Weaknesses:

-1. Requires a few clicks to add a task. → Jim's one-shot preference is not met.
+1. Does not support calendar-centric operations.
+User is not able to schedule tasks with specific start and end dates.
-2. Supports reminders only. → Jim is not able to block out slots for tasks without specific times.
+2. Requires a few clicks to add tasks followed by setting reminders.
+User’s one-shot preference is not met.
-3. Does not support calendar-centric operations. → Jim is not able to schedule tasks with specific start and end dates.
+3. Supports reminders only.
+User is not allowed to block out slots for tasks without specific times.

 <br>